microsoft/BuildTourHack/stories/2/223_AppServices.md

 #### Add Listener support to the App Service ####

-We will now modify the App Service component to support the adding and removed of connection listeners
+We will now modify the Microsoft.Knowzy.AppService component to support the adding and removing of connection listeners

 * If necessary, add the following using directive to AppServiceTask.cs in the Microsoft.Knowzy.AppService project: